apollographql/supergraph-demo-fed2/README.md

 Now that Federation 2 is enabled we can start a v2 Gateway that uses the graph composed by Apollo Studio.

 This can be done with a single command, or step by step with the instructions that follow:

-> Run the `make` commands within the root project directory after you've cloned the repo.

 ```
 make demo